kanisterio/kanister/design/kanister-kopia-integration.md

       # within the path prefix specified in the location
       rootPath: /repo/monitoring/
       # required: password to access the repository
-      passwordSecret:
+      passwordSecretRef:
          name: repository-monitoring-password
          namespace: kanister
-      # required: these values will be used by the repository server controller
+      # optional: if specified, these values will be used by the controller to
+      # override default username and hostname when connecting to the
+      # repository from the server.
-      # for the connection from the server to the repository.
-Kopia will use
+      # if not specified, the controller will use generated defaults
-      # these values to track and control operations
       username: kanisterAdmin
-      hostname: monitoring.app
+      hostname: monitoring
    server:
       # required: server admin details
-      adminSecret:
+      adminSecretRef:
          name: repository-monitoring-server-admin
          namespace: kanister
       # required: TLS certificate required for secure communication between the Kopia client and server
-      tlsSecret:
+      tlsSecretRef:
          name: repository-monitoring-server-tls
          namespace: kanister
       # required: repository users list
-      userAccessSecret:
+      userAccessSecretRef:
          name: repository-monitoring-server-access
          namespace: kanister
       # required: selector for network policy required to enable cross-namespace access to the server
-      labelSelector:
+      networkPolicy:
+         namespaceSelector:
             matchLabels:
-         - key1: value1
-         - key2: value2
+               app: monitoring
+         podSelector:
+            matchLabels:
+               pod: kopia-client
+               app: monitoring
 status:
    conditions:
    - lastTransitionTime: "2022-08-20T09:48:36Z"